Tommy Refenes: Career

 In 2009 he co-founded the company Team Meat with game and graphics designer Edmund McMillen, with Refenes acting as programmer and co-CEO.
 Super Meat Boy is the only game they have published together as McMillen left Team Meat in 2017, and they are not expected to work on more projects together.
-Though Team Meat did release Super Meat Boy Forever in 2020 with Refenes as a designer and leader programmer, McMillen was not involved and later stated that he would not return to the series.
+Though Team Meat did release Super Meat Boy Forever in 2020 with Refenes as a designer and lead programmer, McMillen was not involved and later stated that he would not return to the series.

 Apple App Store controversy

 In March 2010 at the Game Developers Conference 2010, Refenes criticized Apple's App Store, calling it "awful" and "horrible" and likened its games to the crude Tiger Electronics games that were popular in the 1980s and 1990s.
 Seven days after this speech was given, Apple pulled the game Zits & Giggles from the market.
 Refenes had developed the game and sold it through the App Store in order to satirize what he considered to be the nonsensical nature of the App Store.
 In response to its removal he and McMillen launched the Super Meat Boy Handheld on the App Store.
 The game adopted the art style and gameplay of the Tiger handheld series of games.
 As Refenes described it, "Super Meat Boy Handheld is all the branding of Super Meat Boy, without the actual gameplay or art from Super Meat Boy...and all for ONLY A DOLLAR."